CorfuDB/CorfuDB/docs/log-replicator/routing_queues.md

  */
 ```

-## Full Sync Sender
+## Snapshot Sync Sender
-1. `LRQ_Send_SnapSync` is the shared stream to which the full sync data is written to as queue.
+1. `LRQ_Send_SnapSync` is the shared stream to which the snapshot sync data is written to as queue.
-2. LR Server requests a full sync and puts a record in its internal metadata table.
+2. LR Server requests a snapshot sync and puts a record in its internal metadata table.
-3. LR Client listens to this and requests a full sync via callback.
+3. LR Client listens to this and requests a snapshot sync via callback.
 4. The supplied data is placed in the above queue.
 5. LR Server which is listening for updates to this `LRQ_Send_SnapSync` wakes up and starts transmitting.
 6. Before transmitting the stream is changed to `LRQ_Recv_<my_cluster_id>` so it can be applied to one single queue on receiver.